macOS Monterey: Setting up a Mac for Development

 nvm install xx.xx

 And to set the default:

 The first thing you should do with Git is set your global configuration.

 [user] name = Firstname Lastname email = firstname.lastname@example.org [github] user = username [alias] a = add ca = commit -a cam = commit -am cm = commit -m s = status p = push pom = push origin master puom = pull origin master cob = checkout -b co = checkout fp = fetch --prune --all l = log --oneline --decorate --graph lall = log --oneline --decorate --graph --all ls = log --oneline --decorate --graph --stat lt = log --graph --decorate --pretty=format:'%C(yellow)%h%Creset%C(auto)%d%Creset %s %Cgreen(%cr) %C(bold blue)%an%Creset'

 With the above aliases, I can run

 git status, for example.
 The less I have to type, the happier I am.

-Simplify the process of SSHing into other boxes.
-Create an SSH config file.
+Simplify the process of SSHing into other boxes with your SSH config file.
+Create

 Add the following contents, changing the variables for any hosts that you connect to.
 Using the below will be the same as running